Rubberduckycooly/RSDK/README.md

 # RSDK reverse and tools

 Rubberduckycooly:

-This repository is where is am hosting my new (and hopefully improved) fork of Xeeynamo's Sonic Mania Animationn Editor.
+This repository is where is am hosting my new (and hopefully improved) fork of Xeeynamo's Sonic Mania Animation Editor.

 Planned features include: